A.I.R.: Enabling Adaptive, Iterative, and Reasoning-based Frame Selection For Video Question Answering: Experiments

 \textbf{Influence of Sampled Frame Number.} We investigate how the performance of our approach scales with an increased maximum sampling budget (the upper bound of $B$, see \ref{adaptive sampling budget}).
 To this end, we adjust the adaptive sampling budget by modifying the maximum frame limit.
 As illustrated in Fig.~\ref{fig:ablation_frame_number}, our approach consistently outperforms the uniform sampling method on VLMs such as QwenVL-2.5 and LLaVA-OneVision.
 Furthermore, when compared to CLIP-based query-aware sampling methods like BOLT~\citep{liu2025bolt}, our approach shows an average performance advantage of approximately 1.5\%.
 More detailed ablation study is in Tab.~\ref{tab:frame_ablation} and \ref{ablation of sampled frame number}.

 \textbf{Influence of Different VLM Scales.} As shown in Tab.~\ref{tab: scaled vlm ablation}, the results of various scales of VLMs reveal two key findings: (1) \textbf{\textit{A.I.R.}} provides a consistent performance uplift across all tested scales of the QwenVL-2.5 models (7B, 32B, and 72B), confirming the robustness of our method; and (2) We observe that the accuracy gain is most pronounced on the smaller 7B model (+4.2\%), while the margin narrows as the base VLM becomes more powerful.
 This suggests that our frame selection is most critical for smaller models with a weaker intrinsic ability to discern relevance.
+We further validate the scalability of our plug-and-play framework on state-of-the-art models like GPT-4o, demonstrating consistent performance gains even when scaling to extremely large VLMs.

 \textbf{Ablation of Components in \textit{A.I.R.} (More Analysis in \ref{additional methods component ablations}).} We showcase the effectiveness of the individual components of \textbf{\textit{A.I.R.}} in Tab. \ref{tab: method component ablations} and Tab. \ref{tab:different clip comparison}.
 The key findings are: \textbf{(1)} Our method significantly outperforms the uniform sampling baseline, while achieving a trade-off between efficiency and accuracy compared to our fixed 32 frames version (Tab. \ref{tab: method component ablations}). \textbf{(2)} Ablating core components, especially the Reasoning-based VLM Analysis, consistently degrades performance, confirming their synergistic contribution (Tab. \ref{tab: method component ablations}). \textbf{(3)} Our framework is robust to the choice of vision encoder, outperforming the baseline across all five CLIP variants that other methods used, and we selected EVA-CLIP-L \citep{evaclip} as our default due to its superior performance (Tab. \ref{tab:different clip comparison}).